Serbs: Language

 Serbs speak Serbian, a member of the South Slavic group of languages, specifically the Southwestern group.
-Standard Serbian is a standardized variety of Serbo-Croatian, and therefore mutually intelligible with Standard Croatian, Standard Montenegrin, and Standard Bosnian (see Differences in standard Serbian, Croatian and Bosnian), which are all based on the Shtokavian dialect.
+Standard Serbian is a standardized variety of Serbo-Croatian, and therefore mutually intelligible with Standard Croatian, Standard Montenegrin, and Standard Bosnian (see Comparison of standard Bosnian, Croatian, Montenegrin and Serbian), which are all based on the Shtokavian dialect.

 Serbian is an official language in Serbia and Bosnia-Herzegovina and is a recognized minority language in Montenegro (although spoken by a plurality of population), Croatia, North Macedonia, Romania, Hungary, Czech Republic and Slovakia.
 Older forms of literary Serbian are Church Slavonic of the Serbian recension, which is still used for ecclesiastical purposes, and Slavonic-Serbian—a mixture of Serbian, Church Slavonic and Russian used from the mid-18th century to the first decades of the 19th century.

 Serbian has active digraphia, using both Cyrillic and Latin alphabets.
 Serbian Cyrillic was devised in 1814 by Serbian linguist Vuk Karadžić, who created the alphabet on phonemic principles.
 Serbian Latin was created by Ljudevit Gaj and published in 1830.
 His alphabet mapped completely on Serbian Cyrillic which had been standardized by Vuk Karadžić a few years before.

 Loanwords in the Serbian language besides common internationalisms are mostly from Greek, German and Italian, while words of Hungarian origin are present mostly in the north.

-There are some Turkish loanwords used (but mostly in rural areas) and they are mostly related to food.
-A considerable number of those words are actually Persian in origin but entered Serbian through Ottomans and are therefore considered Turkisms.
+The Ottoman conquest began a linguistical contact between Ottoman Turkish and South Slavic; Ottoman Turkish influence grew stronger after the 15th century.
+Besides Turkish loanwords, also many Arabic (such as alat, "tool", sat, "hour, clock") and Persian (čarape, "socks", šećer, "sugar") words entered via Turkish, called "Orientalisms" (orijentalizmi).
+Also, many Greek words entered via Turkish.
+Words for hitherto unknown sciences, businesses, industries, technologies and professions were brought by the Ottoman Empire.
+Christian villagers brought urban vocabulary from their travels to Islamic culture cities.
+Many Turkish loanwords are no longer considered loanwords.

 There is considerable usage of French words as well, especially in military related terms.
 One Serbian word that is used in many of the world's languages is "vampire" (vampir).

 Culture

 Literature, icon painting, music, dance and medieval architecture are the artistic forms for which Serbia is best known.
 Traditional Serbian visual art (specifically frescoes, and to some extent icons), as well as ecclesiastical architecture, are highly reflective of Byzantine traditions, with some Mediterranean and Western influence.

-Many Serbian monuments and works of art have been lost forever due to various wars and peacetime marginalizations.
+Many Serbian monuments and works of art have been lost forever due to various wars, thievery and peacetime marginalizations.

 In modern times (since the 19th century) Serbs also have a noteworthy classical music and works of philosophy.
 Notable philosophers include Svetozar Marković, Branislav Petronijević, Ksenija Atanasijević, Radomir Konstantinović, Nikola Milošević, Mihailo Marković, Justin Popović and Mihailo Đurić.